White Light, White Heat, White Trash: Background, writing, and recording

-Musical style and lyrical themes
+Artistry

 Musical style

 White Light, White Heat, White Trash shows the band taking a break from the rock and roll and country-inspired style of previous Social Distortion albums by instead featuring a pure punk rock style.
 In Music We Trust described both the album and Social Distortion's music as a whole as street punk.
 Describing White Light, White Heat, White Trash as "heavy hard rock", Stephen Thomas Erlewine of AllMusic wrote that Social Distortion "made a conscious attempt to cash in on the alternative 'revolution' of the early '90s."
 Nonetheless, Dan McGarry of The Yale Herald wrote: "If Ness wanted this record to demonstrate that unique quality that puts Social Distortion above and beyond current "alternative" music, he has succeeded."
 Marci Von Savoy of The Daily Universe wrote: "The album is reminiscent of the primary punk bands influences: The Ramones, The Clash and the late '70s and early '80s punk sound.
 The album veers far from the alternative trend, which seems to sneak its way into newer punk rock." iTunes described White Light, White Heat, White Trashs musical style as a musical style resembling hardcore punk and classic punk rock, writing that "Social Distortion returned to its hardcore roots".
 Ness said of the album's musical style: "What's really ironic about this record is that it probably has more similarities to our first album, from 1983, than any of them.
 And that was purely unconscious.
 A lot of those emotions resurfaced.
 Or I just got in touch with them.
 I don't think they ever go away."
 Ness believes White Light, White Heat, White Trash was featuring both Social Distortion moving forward and reverting to the band's roots.
 White Light, White Heat, White Trash features a hidden track and the hidden track is a cover of the Rolling Stones song "Under My Thumb".
 Ness said:

 "We had recorded that song so long ago and I just wanted to re-record it and do it like we were playing it so well.
 We had evolved as a band so much, I felt like I wanted to revisit it, re-record it and just throw it in there.
 [Some] songs that mean a lot to me, I've already been listening to them for so long and I just one day go, 'I'm going to start playing this.'
 Me and the band work it out.
 I want to show everyone how it influenced me so it becomes my own version of that."